dotnet/docs-maui/docs/user-interface/menu-bar.md

 ## Create menu bar items

-`MenuBarItem` objects can be added to the `MenuBarItems` collection, of type `IList<MenuBarItem>`, on a <xref:Microsoft.Maui.Controls.ContentPage>. .NET MAUI desktop apps will display a menu bar, containing menu items, when they are added to any <xref:Microsoft.Maui.Controls.ContentPage> that's hosted in a `NavigationPage` or a Shell app.
+`MenuBarItem` objects can be added to the `MenuBarItems` collection, of type `IList<MenuBarItem>`, on a <xref:Microsoft.Maui.Controls.ContentPage>. .NET MAUI desktop apps will display a menu bar, containing menu items, when they are added to any <xref:Microsoft.Maui.Controls.ContentPage> that's hosted in a <xref:Microsoft.Maui.Controls.NavigationPage> or a Shell app.

 The following example shows a <xref:Microsoft.Maui.Controls.ContentPage> that defines menu bar items: